TresAmigosSD/SMV/docs/user/smv_input.md

 By default use the CSV attributes defined in the schema file.
 If no CSV attributes in the schema file, use comma as the delimiter with header.

-## Advanced Usage
+### Advanced Usage
-The previous example used a simple definition of an `SmvFile`.
-However, SMV files are proper `SmvDataSet` and can therefore implement their own transformations and provide DQM rules.
+The previous example used a simple definition of an `SmvCsvFile`.
+However, there are cases the base use may not satisfy users' need.
+The entire API of `SmvCsvFile` can be referred in the API doc.
+The following is a list of used cases `SmvCsvFile` can handle:

+* Data file and schema file are in differing folders
+* No schema file stored, need to specify schema in code
+* Data file is not under `smv.inputDir` configured folder
+* Data file has different CSV Attributes (header or not, different separation character or quotation character)
+* Defined small data in code
+* Data quality assurance and parsing error handling

 For example:

 ```Python